 Global warming means that the average global temperature rises, causing long term weather patterns to alter.
 It is one of the main causes of climate change.
 As people produce greenhouse gases, energy is trapped in the atmosphere and it leaves Earth even more slowly, raising its overall temperature.

-The solar radiations that have been absorbed by the Earth’s surface are reflected back to space in form of infrared radiations.
-These infrared radiations are absorbed by the GHGs in form of heat and only a small portion escapes to space.
-The GHGs then send back infrared radiation to the earth’s surface to be subsequently reflected back to the atmosphere.
+Solar radiation absorbed by the Earth’s surface is reflected back into space in the form of infrared radiation.
+This infrared radiation is absorbed by GHGs in the form of heat and only a small portion escapes to space.
+GHGs then send back infrared radiation to Earth to be subsequently reflected back to the atmosphere.

 First studies show that cleaner jet fuel blends of 50% can reduce soot particle emissions of an airplane’s engine by 50 to 70% leading to a reduction of ice particles and therefore global warming.

 On one hand, the Kyoto Protocol only focuses on developed countries’ emission levels and has set a fixed target for them to achieve.
 On the other hand, the Paris agreement made all nations, developed and developing, commit on their own domestic emission reduction targets.
 While the Kyoto Protocol follows more of a top-down approach by starting with the big picture, the Paris agreement follows a bottom-up approach by piecing things together in order to attain a bigger goal.

-conference in Paris (COP21), participating countries agreed to reduce GHG emissions with the goal of keeping temperature increase below 3.6°F (2°C) by 2050, compared to pre-industrial levels.
+During the 2015 climate change conference in Paris (COP21), participating countries agreed to reduce greenhouse gas (GHG) emissions with the goal of keeping the average temperature increase below 3.6°F (2°C) by 2050, compared to pre-industrial levels.